For over a decade, we've considered the *csp* the best travel rewards credit card for beginners. In 2023, that hasn't

 What's that saying about putting all your eggs in one basket?

 That wasn't sustainable.
-Throughout 2021 and 2022, we have seen airlines like Delta, Emirates, and Virgin Atlantic start charging more for award redemptions.
-Hyatt even started peak and off-peak award pricing for stays starting in March 2022.
+Over the last few years, we've saw airlines like Delta, United, Emirates, and Virgin Atlantic start charging more for award redemptions.
+Hyatt even introduced peak and off-peak award pricing.

 |Program||Type||Transfer Ratio||Transfer Time|